AntirWiki/Antir/content/World Lore/Gods/Lumina.md

 She was once an aspect of the goddess Lucent until the 1020 BR schism between Lumina and [[Verita]] divided the goddess in two.

+Lumina's midsummer festival is the largest in the Kingdom calendar, and serves as both a celebration of the goddess and of the Kingdom.

 # History
 ## Lucent's Schism
 [[Aisling of Antir|Queen Aisling]]'s connection to Lucent was born in a moment of desperation.
 In 953 BR, when her dearest friend was afflicted with lycanthropy - a curse that orthodox doctrine deemed a mark of evil requiring purification by fire - Aisling saw past centuries of dogma.
 Where others saw a beast to be purged, she witnessed a friend trapped between light and shadow.
 In her desperate prayer, Lucent revealed herself not as a harsh arbiter, but as a force of transformative mercy, bringing even those touched by darkness back to the light.
 Her Lucent was benevolent, warm, and kind - a goddess who could cure even those afflictions the Church condemned as unholy.
 This miracle shaped her reign, as she guided Antir towards a path of grace rather than persecution.